Unraveling the chatter between your learning management system (LMS) and the content you’ve produced in your authoring app can be frustrating.

 An important first step is to test your project in SCORM Cloud, but what should you do when your course works properly in SCORM Cloud but not in your LMS?

-Enter LMS debug mode, an easy way to see exactly what your AICC/SCORM content is sending to the LMS and how the LMS is responding.
+That’s where LMS debug mode comes in!
+It’s an easy way to see exactly what your AICC, SCORM, or cmi5 content is sending to the LMS and how the LMS is responding.
 By default, LMS debug mode is disabled in your published output, but it’s easy to turn on.

 Step 2: Enable Debug Mode